skynet-academy/algorithms/README.md

 # algorithms
-here some basic algorithms written in python :^)
+here some basic algorithms written in python :^).
+So feel free to modify them, buddy :D.